 - Name and address of the applicant;

 - Prints of the trademark;

-- List of goods and/or services in accordance with the international classification;
+- List of goods and/or services in accordance with The Nice Classification;

-- Certified copy of priority document if priority is to be claimed (may be filed to the Lithuanian Trademark Office within three months from the filing date);
+- Certified copies of priority documents, if priority is to be claimed (may be filed to the Lithuanian Trademark Office within three months from the filing date);

 - Signed Power of Attorney, legalization and notarization are not required (may be filed to the Lithuanian Trademark Office within three months from the filing date).

 Trademark registration procedure

 After completion of the filing procedure a trademark undergoes a formal examination and an examination on absolute grounds.
 Then it is published for an opposition period.
 Within a 3-months period after publication any interested person may file an opposition against registration of the trademark.
 In absence of opposition or if the opposition has been rejected the trademark is registered and the certificate is issued.
 In case the examination finds any grounds against registration, a provisional refusal in trademark registration is issued, which may be appealed within further 2 months.